Solidity

 Solidity developers must optimize for gas costs:

-Storage vs Memory: Storage is expensive, memory is cheap
+- Storage vs Memory: Storage is expensive, memory is cheaper.

 // Expensive: Multiple storage reads